chichiulam2022/ReadMe_Generator/README.md

 * <b>inquirer npm (version must be lower than 9.0).</b>.

 ## Usage
-In order to use this app, Users should run the app using Node.js, then install the inquirer npm, and answers the questions in order to generate a ReadMe file.
+Users should run the app using Node.js, then install the inquirer npm, and answers the questions in order to generate a ReadMe file.

 watch video: https://www.loom.com/share/dd8015a96001446584aedf68508be6d9